moanadl/javascript30/README.md

 - event 'canplay'

 ## 20 - Speech Detection
 - This task was a real challenge.
-Not for itself, but because I've had a lot of trouble with the use of the mic with the Live Server.
+Not for itself, but because I've had a lot of trouble with the use of the mic with the Live Server
-- In the end, it was a very useful task because I learned to generate a private key and a CSR with OpenSSL and to configure https on the Live Server extension.
+- In the end, it was a very useful task because I learned to generate a private key and a CSR with OpenSSL and to configure https on the Live Server extension
-- After that I've had quite a fun time doing the task itself.
+- After that I've had quite a fun time doing the task itself

 ## 21 - Geolocation
 - !!!
 Only doable on IOS

 ## 22 - Follow along link highlighter
 - .getBoundingClientRect()

+## 23 - SpeechSynthesis
+- Web Speech API's interface SpeechSynthesis and all its methods

 ## 24 - Sticky nav
 - Give preference to add styles to class and add class to element than to add styles with JS